Russians killed nine civilians in their attack on port infrastructure in Odesa Oblast (updated)

 “Almost 300 port infrastructure objects, 177 vehicles, and 22 civilian vessels have been damaged or destroyed.
 79 civilians have been injured, including port workers, logistics company employees, and ship crews,” Kuleba noted.

-He added that Russian attacks affect more than 40 countries who receive Ukrainian grain, including Egypt, Libya, Tunisia, Algeria, China, Vietnam, Indonesia, Spain, Türkiye, and the Netherlands.
+He added that Russian attacks affect more than 40 countries that receive Ukrainian grain, including Egypt, Libya, Tunisia, Algeria, China, Vietnam, Indonesia, Spain, Türkiye, and the Netherlands.

 The Russian Federation uses temporarily occupied Crimea as a military foothold for its military aggression from the south of Ukraine, shelling Ukrainian cities from the peninsula.
 Ukrainian authorities have repeatedly stated the importance of de-occupying the Crimean Peninsula.